-Only after obtaining initial licensure, can an institution seek initial accreditation for each of the academic degree programs it offers.
-Once conferred, initial accreditation applies to the program until it has graduated students.
-Only after the first cohort of students graduate from an initially accredited program will the institution apply for full accreditation of that program.
+Only after obtaining institutional licensure can an institution seek accreditation for each of the academic degree programs it offers.
 Program accreditation is awarded for a period of five years.

-Both the process for initial accreditation and the process for full accreditation require the review of the program by a visiting committee of experts in the discipline.
-This committee is normally drawn from outside the country in order to ensure that international standards of quality are met.
+The process for program accreditation requires the review of the program by a visiting committee of experts in the discipline.
+This committee is normally drawn from outside the country in order to ensure that international quality standards are met.

-All the programs offered at Abu Dhabi University have received CAAaccreditation.
-In addition, Abu Dhabi University is committed to obtaining, where relevant, international accreditation by international accrediting bodies.
+All the programs offered at Abu Dhabi University have received CAA accreditation.

+Abu Dhabi University and International Program Accreditation

+In addition to UAE accreditation, Abu Dhabi University is committed to obtaining, where relevant, international accreditation by international accrediting bodies.